FazelMahdi/date-format--persian-/README.md

-gregorian to jalali
+#gregorian to jalali

 There is no need for heavy libraries anymore, such as momentJs.

 for use:
- import formatDate or formatDateTime into your code and Done.
+ import formatDate, formatDateTime or formatTime into your code and Done.
 You did it.

 ---------------------------------------------------------------------------
-Sample:
+#Sample:

 import { formatDate } from './date-format'